 - L.4.1.
-Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. - a.
+Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
+(CCSS L.6.1, L.7.1, and L.8.1 merge) - a.
 Ensure that pronouns are in the proper case (subjective, objective, possessive). - b.
 Use intensive pronouns. - c.
 Recognize and correct inappropriate shifts in pronoun number and person. - d.
 Recognize and correct vague or unclear pronouns. - e.
 Recognize variations from standard English in their own and others' writing and speaking, and identify and use strategies to improve expression in conventional language. - f.
 Explain the function of verbals (gerunds, participles, infinitives) in general and their function in particular sentences. - g.
 Form and use verbs in the active and passive voice. - h.
 Form and use verbs in the indicative, imperative, interrogative, conditional, and subjunctive mood. - i.
 Recognize and correct inappropriate shifts in verb voice and mood. - j.
 Explain the function of phrases and clauses in general and their function in specific sentences. - k.
-Choose among simple, compound, complex, and compound-complex sentences to signal differing relationships among ideas. - I. Place phrases and clauses within a sentence, recognizing and correcting misplaced and dangling modifiers.
-(L.6.1 through 8.1 merge)
+Choose among simple, compound, complex, and compound-complex sentences to signal differing relationships among ideas. - Place phrases and clauses within a sentence, recognizing and correcting misplaced and dangling modifiers.